 Dr. Kouba, Mr. Giles, and Dr. Sinskey serve on the Nominating and Corporate Governance Committee.
 Dr. Kouba is the chairman of our Nominating and Corporate Governance Committee.
 The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is independent within the meaning of the Company's, SEC's and NASDAQ's director independence standards.
-The Nominating and Corporate Governance Committee met three times during the year ended December 31, 2010.
+The Nominating and Corporate Governance Committee is committee met six times during the year ended December 31, 2011.
 The Nominating and Corporate Governance Committee's responsibilities include: